-Recent Acquisitions and Business Expansion
+Acquisitions and Business Expansion

-On December 23, 2015, we acquired Stauber Performance Ingredients ("Stauber") for \$157.0 million on a cash-free, debt-free basis, subject to a customary working capital adjustment.
+Near the end of the third quarter of fiscal 2016, we acquired Stauber Performance Ingredients ("Stauber") for \$157.0 million on a cash-free, debt-free basis, subject to a customary working capital adjustment.
 The total consideration for the acquisition was \$158.2 million (\$156.7 million net of cash acquired).
-We paid \$156.0 million in cash at closing and paid an additional \$2.2 million in early fiscal 2017 based upon closing cash, debt and working capital balances.
-The purchase was funded with \$131.0 million of proceeds from the credit facility described more fully in Note 6 to the consolidated financial statements as well as cash on hand.
-Stauber operates out of facilities in New York and California and blends and distributes specialty products and ingredients to the nutritional, food, pharmaceutical, cosmetic and pet care industries.
-The acquisition expands our portfolio of value-added specialty products within new markets.
-Stauber had revenues of approximately \$118.0 million for the twelve months ended December 23, 2015.
-The results of operations since the acquisition date, and the assets, including the goodwill associated with the acquisition, are included in our newly formed Health and Nutrition operating segment, starting with our results for the fourth quarter of fiscal 2016.
+Stauber operates out of facilities in New York and California and blends and distributes specialty products and ingredients to manufacturers of nutraceutical, functional food and beverage, personal care, dietary supplement, and other nutritional food, health and wellness products.
+The acquisition date, and the assets, including the goodwill associated with the acquisition, are reported in our Health and Nutrition operating segment, starting with our results for the fourth quarter of fiscal 2016.
 Direct costs of \$3.3 million related to this acquisition, consisting mainly of professional and consulting fees, were expensed as incurred during the fiscal year, and are classified as selling, general and administrative expenses in our consolidated statement of income.

-On September 18, 2015, we acquired substantially all of the assets of Davis Supply, Inc. ("Davis") under the terms of an asset purchase agreement with Davis and its shareholders.
-We paid \$4.5 million cash at closing, using available cash on hand to fund the acquisition.
-Davis was a water treatment chemical distribution company operating in Florida with revenues of approximately \$5 million in calendar year 2014.
-We integrated this business into our existing Florida locations.
+In the second quarter of fiscal 2016, we acquired substantially all the assets of Davis Supply, Inc. ("Davis") for \$4.5 million under the terms of an asset purchase agreement with Davis and its shareholders.
+Davis was a water treatment chemical distribution company operating in Florida, and upon acquisition we integrated this business into our existing Florida locations.
 The results of operations after the date of acquisition and the acquired assets are included in our Water Treatment Segment.

-In the third quarter of fiscal 2015, we acquired substantially all of the assets of The Dumont Company, Inc. ("Dumont") under the terms of an asset purchase agreement with Dumont and its shareholders.
-We paid \$10.1 million in cash including a working capital adjustment, using available cash on hand to fund the acquisition.
-Dumont was a water treatment chemical distribution company with revenues of approximately \$14.0 million in calendar year 2013.
-Through this acquisition we added seven operating locations across Florida serving municipal water and wastewater treatment, private utilities, commercial swimming pools, irrigation water treatment and food processing chemical markets.
+In the third quarter of fiscal 2015, we acquired substantially all the assets of The Dumont Company, Inc. ("Dumont") for \$10.1 million under the terms of an asset purchase agreement with Dumont and its shareholders.
+Dumont was a water treatment chemical distribution company serving municipal water and wastewater treatment, private utilities, commercial swimming pools, irrigation water treatment and food processing chemical markets.
+Through this acquisition we added seven operating locations across Florida.
 The results of operations since the acquisition date are included in our Water Treatment Segment.